alttch/eva3/doc/drivers.rst

 ssp LPI
 ~~~~~~~

-Similar to **sensor** LPI but doesn't contain any options at all.
-Used when PHI
+Similar to **sensor** LPI, but doesn't contain any options at all.
+Used when
-can work only with one physical equipment (e.g. sensor with TCP/IP
+PHI can work only with one physical equipment (e.g. sensor with TCP/IP API) and
-API) and all equipment options are already set in PHI.
+all equipment options are already set in PHI.

 esensor LPI
 ~~~~~~~~~~~

 Sensor monitoring with advanced functions.
 Can monitor physical sensor groups returning average, maximum or minimum value.
-Can ignore sensor values if they seems to be invalid in case of one or several sensor in group are failed (while there's enough working sensors in a group).
+Can ignore sensor values if they seem to be invalid in case one or several sensor in a group fail (while there are enough working sensors in a group).

 Configuration options (set with *uc-cmd driver load*):